Skip to main content

 Hotel virtual card FAQs: Get the answers to your virtual payment questions!

-Hotels that integrate their accounting systems with VCNs – or Virtual Card Numbers – are providing millions of travelers with quick and easy check-in and check-out service.
+Hotels that integrate their accounting systems with virtual cards are providing millions of travelers with quick and easy check-in and check-out service.
 To help you provide that kind of top-notch customer service, we have compiled some frequently asked questions for you below to help you stay on top of all your customers’ needs.

-What is a Virtual Card Number (VCN) and why is it important?
+What is a virtual card and why is it important?

-A VCN is a credit card number specially designed for single-use payments.
-Virtual card numbers are becoming more and more popular because they offer secure, real-time payments and automated reconciliation.
-Even better, since they are processed as card-not-present transactions, VCNs are accepted at all existing MasterCard and Visa terminals worldwide.
+A virtual card is a digital credit card number specially designed for single-use payments.
+Virtual cards are becoming more and more popular because they offer secure, real-time payments and automated reconciliation.
+Even better, since they are processed as card-not-present transactions, virtual cards are accepted at all existing MasterCard and Visa terminals worldwide.

-More and more travel intermediaries, are opting to use virtual payments instead of traditional payment methods (like Wire/Ach/Check).
-The VCN provides a convenient and risk-free way for travel providers to secure and pay for individual travel reservations on behalf of their customers.
+More and more travel intermediaries are opting to use virtual payments instead of traditional payment methods, such as wire, ACH, or check.
+Virtual cards provide a convenient and risk-free way for travel providers to secure and pay for individual travel reservations on behalf of their customers.

-These Virtual Card Numbers make payments simpler, smarter, and more secure!
-Here are added VCN security features for businesses:
+Virtual cards make payments simpler, smarter, and more secure!
+Here are some additional security features for businesses:

 • Unique one-time-use card is only issued when it is necessary (for a single hotel stay, for instance),